rsvp/fecon235/README.md

 The key is to find comparable units to measure performance and a suitable scalar measure to show deviation from the dual mandate.
 The visualization includes sequential scatter plots using color heat map, which can be extended to studies of the Phillips curve.
+Shortcut: https://git.io/phillips

 ##### [fred-infl-velocity.ipynb](https://github.com/rsvp/fecon235/blob/master/nb/fred-infl-velocity.ipynb) : Inflation, money velocity, and interest rates